timescale/docs/timescaledb/overview/release-notes/index.md

 behaviors to suit your needs.
 Some of these API updates are **breaking changes**.

-### What's new in TimescaleDB 2.3.1:
+### What's new in TimescaleDB 2.4:

-This maintenance release adds support for downgrading Timescale DB 2.3.1 to 2.3.
+This release adds new experimental features since the 2.3.1 release.

-We intend to keep expanding this functionality as we release new versions to allow users to downgrade one version at a time.
+The experimental features in this release are:
+* APIs for chunk manipulation across data nodes in a distributed hypertable setup.
+This includes the ability to add a data node and move chunks to the new data node for cluster rebalancing.
+* The `time_bucket_ng` function, a newer version of `time_bucket`.
+This function supports years, months, days, hours, minutes, and seconds.

+We’re committed to developing these experiments, giving the community a chance to provide early feedback and influence the direction of TimescaleDB’s development.
+ We’ll travel faster with your input!

+Please create your feedback as a GitHub issue, and add the `experimental-schema` label.
+Describe what you found, and tell us the steps or share the code snippet to recreate it.

 Several bugs fixed, see the release notes for more details.

 **PostgreSQL 11 deprecation announcement**

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is available in Postgres 12 and above.
-For this reason, TimescaleDB 2.3.1 is the final version that supports PostgreSQL 11.
-TimescaleDB 2.4 will require PostgreSQL 12 or 13.
+For this reason, we are removing support for PostgreSQL 11 starting in the TimescaleDB 2.4 release.
+For TimescaleDB 2.4 and onwards, PostgreSQL 12 or 13 are required.

 <highlight type="tip">
-TimescaleDB 2.3.1 is currently GA, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.
+TimescaleDB 2.4 is currently GA, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.